The Troubles: Civil rights campaign and unionist backlash

 Some suspected and accused NICRA of being a republican front-group whose ultimate goal was to unite Ireland.
 Although republicans and some members of the IRA (then led by Cathal Goulding and pursuing a non-violent agenda) helped to create and drive the movement, they did not control it and were not a dominant faction within it.

 On 20 June 1968, civil rights activists, including nationalist Member of Parliament (MP) Austin Currie, protested against housing discrimination by squatting in a house in Caledon, County Tyrone.
 The local council had allocated the house to an unmarried 19-year-old Protestant (Emily Beattie, the secretary of a local UUP politician) instead of either of two large Catholic families with children.
 RUC officers – one of whom was Beattie's brother – forcibly removed the activists.
 Two days before the protest, the two Catholic families who had been squatting in the house next door were removed by police.
 Currie had brought their grievance to the local council and to Stormont, but had been told to leave.
 The incident invigorated the civil rights movement.

-On 24 August 1968, the civil rights movement held its first civil rights march, from Coalisland to Dungannon.
+On 24 August 1968, the civil rights movement held its first civil rights march from Coalisland to Dungannon.
 Many more marches were held over the following year.
 Loyalists (especially members of the UPV) attacked some of the marches and held counter-demonstrations in a bid to get the marches banned.
-Because of the lack of police reaction to the attacks, nationalists saw the RUC, almost wholly Protestant, as backing the loyalists and allowing the attacks to occur.
+Because of the lack of police reaction to the attacks, nationalists saw the RUC, which was almost wholly Protestant, as backing the loyalists and allowing the attacks to occur.
 On 5 October 1968, a civil rights march in Derry was banned by the Northern Ireland government.
 When marchers defied the ban, RUC officers surrounded the marchers and beat them indiscriminately and without provocation.
 More than 100 people were injured, including a number of nationalist politicians.
 The incident was filmed by television news crews and shown around the world.
 It caused outrage among Catholics and nationalists, sparking two days of rioting in Derry between nationalists and the RUC.